 - Select Coinmap from the drop-down list of applications

 - Select an endpoint.
 These endpoints are all open so you don’t need an API key.
 For this example we’ll choose the

 /venuesendpoint, which lists venues that accept crypto.

 - You'll see associated parameters listed underneath.
 These are optional, but for this example let's filter the data by category =

 - Choose a destination sheet, name your request, and hit Run.
 A moment later you’ll see the response data in your sheet.

 Part 2: Create a Custom Request

 Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration.
-When you create a custom request, you add your complete URL into the request URL field.
+To create a custom request, add the complete URL into the request URL field.

 Part 3: Handle Coinmap Timestamps

 Coinmap's "created_on" column contains time values that are in a format known as Unix Epoch Time.
 You can convert this to human-readable time by entering the following formula into the neighboring cell: